gokulprathin8/Jaisalmer-E-Commerce/README.md

 ## Contributor:
-### Congrats to these wonderful people who sucessfully merged their first PR !! ✨✨:
+### Congrats to these wonderful people who successfully merged their first PR !! ✨✨:

 <table>
 	<tr>